Social services: Expenditure on social welfare programs

 The table below displays the welfare spending of countries as a percentage of their total GDP.
 The statistics are sourced from the Organisation for Economic Co-operation and Development.

 Health services

-According to the World Health Organisation (WHO), the provision of health services is a significant factor in ensuring that individuals are able to maintain their health and wellbeing.
-The WHO identifies 16 health services that must be provided by countries in order to ensure that universal health coverage is achieved.
+According to the World Health Organization (WHO), the provision of health services is a significant factor in ensuring that individuals are able to maintain their health and wellbeing.
+The WHO identifies 16 health services that must be provided by countries to ensure that universal health coverage is achieved.
 These are classified under four categories: reproductive, maternal and children health services, infectious diseases, 'noncommunicable' diseases, and basic access to medical services.
 OECD data reveals that the provision of universal health coverage leads to significantly positive outcomes on society.
 This includes a positive correlation between life expectancy and the provision of health services and a negative relationship between life expectancy and countries which's social service programs do not provide universal healthcare coverage.
 Additionally, the density of the provision of healthcare services by the government is positively associated with increases in life expectancy.